juliana115/3-Tier-Application-to-Azure-App-Service-via-Terraform/README.md

 <h6>Other Important Notes:<h6>

-> On main.tf line 41, you can change the repo to any app you prefered to deploy instead of my locationsearch app
+> On main.tf line 41, locationsearch app refernced here is a private repo contains confidentail, kindly replace with any opensource app